 We joined the United Nations Global Compact (UN Global Compact) and committed to conduct business in line with the 10 international principles of the UN Global Compact.
 In addition, we are one of the 15 founding member organizations of the Global Compact Network Thailand to drive the Thai business sector to realize the importance of doing business in accordance with the aforementioned principles.

 Thai Sustainable Fisheries Roundtable (TSFR)

 The TFSR consists of eight associations which are stakeholders across the Thai seafood industry supply chain from upstream to downstream namely the National Fisheries Association of Thailand, Thai Overseas Fisheries Association, Thai Fishmeal Association, Thai Feed Mill Association, Thai Food Processors’ Association, Thai Shrimp Association, Thai Frozen Food Association and Thai Tuna Industry Association.
-(More information is available at http://www.tsfr.in.th/
+(Additional information is available at http://www.tsfr.in.th/

 Seafood Task Force

-The Company collaborates with the Seafood Task Force to drive social and environmental changes in the Thai seafood industry.
+We collaborate with the Seafood Task Force to drive social and environmental changes in the Thai seafood industry.
 We support constitution of sustainable and transparent supply chain together with eradicating human rights issues and human trafficking from the Thai fishery industry.
 To achieve this, we support the use of legal fishery equipment which lessens negative biodiversity impacts from overfishing and enhances efficiency of the Vessel Monitoring System (VMS) to prevent Illegal, Unreported and Unregulated Fishing (IUU Fishing).

 The Fishermen Life Enhancement Center (FLEC), Songkla Province